polywrap/documentation/src/docs/quick-start/python.md

 ### Universal SDKs

-Now that we know how a Wrap is invoked, let's see Polywrap's true use-case: **universal SDKs**!
+Now that we know how a Wrap is invoked, let's see Polywrap's true power: **universal SDKs**!

 One of the greatest benefits of Polywrap for the end-user (you!) lies in the fact that you can use the Polywrap Client to invoke the same Wrap from a variety of platforms and languages.
 If there's a Polywrap Client for your language, you can invoke any Wrap.
 This means that you can use the same SDK across multiple languages!